 Unfortunately, homeowner’s insurance doesn’t cover foundation damage from flooding, earthquakes, or shifting and settling over time.
 This means you’ll be left to pay all of that money out of your own pocket.

 For many landlords looking to sell their rental property and get out of the business, that money isn’t laying around.
 The same is true if you’ve recently inherited a home or are planning to downsize houses to save money.
 Taking care of major repairs is generally out of the question.
-Instead, you’ll need to look into selling a house with foundation issues.
+Instead, you’ll need to look into selling the house with foundation issues.

 How Do You Sell a House with Foundation Issues?

 Once you’ve determined that you have some foundation damage but you want to sell your home, it’s time to look into the options you have for a low-hassle experience.